Becoming a Health Inspector

 Step 3: Consider Certification

-Although certification is not required, the BLS states that many employers prefer their workers pursue it.
-The Council on Certification of Health, Environmental and Safety Technologists (CCHEST) offers certification for occupational health and safety technicians.
+Although certification is not required, the Bureau of Labor Statistics states that many employers prefer their workers pursue it.
+The Council on Certification of Health, Environmental, and Safety Technologists (CCHEST) offers certification for occupational health and safety technicians.
 The CCHEST requires candidates to hold at least an associate's degree in safety or a bachelor's degree in any major from an accredited institution.
 In addition, candidates must already be employed in safety for a minimum of 900 hours a year and must be responsible for an array of duties in their positions.